 At the start of every day, student announcers check the weather conditions at Longs Creek.
 Using classroom consoles, students view graphs plotting inside and outside temperatures and humidity, as well as gather information on wind speed and direction, levels of rain, and barometric pressure.
 Students can note the high and low temperature for the day, as well as the time of sunrise, sunset, and the phases of the moon with just a glance at the console.

-Isabella Rodriguez, a fourth grader at Longs Creek said, “We can explore even more with this weather machine, and weather interests us even more than before.”
+“We can explore even more with this weather machine, and weather interests us even more than before,” said Isabella Rodriguez, a fourth grader.